-As of December 31, 2021, we and our subsidiaries had total indebtedness of approximately \$4.9 billion.
-We significantly increased our indebtedness due to the pandemic and utilized the revolver portion of our credit facility in order to increase our cash position and to preserve financial flexibility in light of the impact resulting from COVID- 19, which borrowings were repaid in 2021 and 2022.
+As of December 31, 2022, we and our subsidiaries had total indebtedness of approximately \$4.2 billion.
+We significantly increased our indebtedness due to the pandemic and utilized the revolver portion of our credit facility in order to increase our cash position and to preserve financial flexibility in light of the impact resulting from COVID-19, which borrowings were repaid in 2021 and 2022.
+Any future decline in operations may similarly result in an increase in our total indebtedness in order to provide working capital necessary to continue our business.
 Our indebtedness requires us to commit a significant portion of our annual cash flow from operations to debt service payments, which reduces the availability of our cash flow to fund working capital, capital expenditures, expansion efforts, dividends and distributions and other general corporate needs.
 Additionally, our substantial indebtedness could: